shps951023/DbSqlHelper/Readme.md

 ---
 ### Features

-1. DbSqlHelper with other package library like Dapper
+1. DbSqlHelper can be used with other third-party package like Dapper
 2. Just addConnection one time then you can get it any where,and it support mutiple connection type.
 3. The simplest way to SQL Execute